 By the mid-1940s, the congregation was planning to move once more.
 This time, 7.5 acres at the corner of Poplar and Goodlett were carefully chosen with an eye toward future growth.
 The Sanctuary building was finished in 1949, and here we have remained.
 We are glad to have our church home in the heart of Memphis and thankful for the opportunity to worship and serve here.

 In 1989, Second voted to join the Evangelical Presbyterian Church (EPC) denomination, and we gladly participate in the leadership, support and growth of our denomination.

 Second has an approximate membership of 3,000, and over the past several years the average age of membership has grown younger.
-The church’s culture is vibrant and progressive, with a high priority placed on growing and maturing in our faith and in becoming more focused on serving the needs in the community and world around us.
+The church’s culture is vibrant, with a high priority placed on growing and maturing in our faith and in becoming more focused on serving the needs in the community and world around us.